stamat/youtube-background/README.md

 * **lib/vimeo-background.js** - It contains the `VimeoBackground` class that is used to create and control Vimeo video backgrounds.
 Inherits from `SuperVideoBackground`.
 * **lib/video-background.js** - It contains the `VideoBackground` class that is used to create and control HTML5 video backgrounds.
 Inherits from `SuperVideoBackground`.
 * **lib/buttons.js** - It contains the play and pause automatic buttons and their functionality that are added to the video backgrounds.
 I seriously don't know why I created this in the first place.
-* **lib/controls.js** - Module containing externalized control classes `SeekBar`, `PlayToggle`, `MuteToggle` which tune onto the video events and use the common API, they are not bundled with the script, but are available as a standalone modules.
+* **lib/controls.js** - Module containing externalized control classes `SeekBar`, `PlayToggle`, `MuteToggle` which tune onto the video events and use the common API, they are not bundled with the script, but are available as a standalone module exports.

 Tu summarize, because YouTube, Vimeo and HTML5 Video API's are different - we need a way to generalize these APIs and provide a common interface for all of them.
 Due to a lot of common code we have the `SuperVideoBackground` class that is inherited by the `YouTubeBackground`, `VimeoBackground` and `VideoBackground` classes.